 Services not covered by Not covered under Covered only under specific

 Medicare any condition conditions

 Custodial care Not covered under any condition

 Custodial care is personal care

 that does not require the

-continuing attention of trained
+continuing attention of trained medical or paramedical

-medical or paramedical personnel, such as care that
+personnel, such as care that

 helps you with activities of

 daily living, such as bathing or

 dressing.

 Experimental medical and May be covered by Original

-surgical procedures, Medicare under a Medicareequipment, and medications. approved clinical research study
+surgical procedures, Medicare under a Medicare-

+equipment, and medications. approved clinical research study

 or by our plan.

-Experimental procedures and
+Experimental procedures and (9

 items are those items and (See Chapter 3, Section 5 for more

-procedures determined by information on clinical research
+procedures determined by Original Medicare to not be information on clinical research studies.)

-Original Medicare to not be generally accepted by the studies.)
+generally accepted by the studies.)

 medical community.

 Fees charged for care by your Not covered under

 immediate relatives or any condition

-members of your household. , and a second
+members of your household.

 Full-time nursing care in your Not covered under

 home. any condition

 Home-delivered meals Not covered under

-any condition
+TT 1 1 1 any condition

-Homemaker services include Not covered under
+Homemaker services include basic household assistance, Not covered under

-basic household assistance, any condition

-including light housekeeping
+including light housekeeping any condition

 or light meal preparation.
-NT 4

-Naturopath services (uses natural or alternative Not covered under
+Naturopath services (uses Not covered under

-treatments). any condition
+natural or alternative any condition

+treatments).

-Non-routine dental care Doubel come magnification of
+Non-routine dental care Dental care required to treat

-Non-routine dental care Dental care required to treat illness or injury may be covered
+illness or injury may be covered

 as inpatient or outpatient care.

-as inpatient of outpatient care.